zzzprojects/docs/entityframework-extensions.net/pages/getting-started/licensing.md

 NOTE:

-- The name of the JSON file should be exactly `appsettings.json` (Our library is not aware of any other configuration files).
+* The file name must be exactly `appsettings.json`.
-- The JSON file should be in the root of the project, not within a folder (Our library is not aware of any other configuration files in other directories).
+* The file must be located at the root of the project.
+* Other configuration files or locations are not supported.
-- Make sure you still call the [ValidateLicense](/licensing#how-can-i-check-if-my-license-is-valid) method in your code.
+* Make sure you still call the [ValidateLicense](/licensing#how-can-i-check-if-my-license-is-valid) method in your code.

 ## How do I add the license from a config file?